greje656/Questions/lens-flares.md

 ![](https://github.com/greje656/Questions/blob/master/images/ghost02.jpg)
 ![](https://github.com/greje656/Questions/blob/master/images/ghost03.jpg)

-(By the way, implementing a 2d version on the cpu has proven an invaluable way of understanding and debugging the gpu version).

 While some appreciate the artistic aspect of lens flare, lens manufacturers work hard on trying to minimize these by coating lenses with anti-reflection.
 As Padraic Hennessy points out on his blog, great progress was made with this in the last 20 years.

 #Lens Interface Description